-How often have you found yourself engaged in the same reoccurring patterns of conflicts?
-Where you witness someone engage in offensive behavior, which leads to your feelings of aggravation, which in turns leads to you retaliating in some form?
+How often have you found yourself engaged in the same reoccurring pattern of conflict?
+You witness offensive behavior that leads to your feelings of aggravation, which in turn, leads to you retaliating in some form?

 So how do you bring it to an end?
-There is a ubiquitous saying that states; “”you will continue to go through what you are experiencing, until you learn the lesson from what you are experiencing””.
+There is a ubiquitous saying that states; “you will continue to go through what you are experiencing until you learn the lesson the experience is trying to teach you.”

-    It’s no wonder that most small traumas are experienced by children, and many of them consciously carry them into adulthood.
-Furthermore, most traumas are internalized in the brain stem.
-The brain stem, popularly known as the reptilian brain, is responsibly for a good deal of our automatic physiological functions.
-Functions such as breathing, body temperature and responding to being startled.
-So it’s no surprise that a majority of trauma is stored in this part of the brain, it’s almost like the brain’s way of wanting to hold unto this memory, so it has to be better prepared for a repeat of the experience.
+It’s no wonder even small traumas experienced by children are consciously carried into adulthood.
+Most traumas are internalized in the brain stem.
+The brain stem, popularly known as the reptilian brain, is responsible for a good deal of our automatic physiological functions such as breathing, body temperature, and the startle reflex.
+So it’s no surprise that the majority of traumas are stored in this part of the brain.
+The memory becomes engrained in the part of the brain responsible for physical survival, this is purposeful so we can react strongly and quickly to anything that may be dangerous.

-    Doing nothing means being perfectly still and allowing your body and mind to allow the overwhelming feelings of grief, pain and confusion to run its course until they subside.
+Doing nothing means being perfectly still and allowing your body and mind to allow the overwhelming feelings of grief, pain, and confusion to run its course until they subside.

 So imagine what it would be like to not take what you perceive as an insult personally?
 How would your relationships be different?
 What would change?

 All thoughts and feelings related to this post are most welcome, to include agreements and disagreements.

 Ugo is a psychotherapist and life coach practicing in Tucson AZ.”
 He also works with people online.
 If you would like to learn more, you are welcome to call and book your first appointment or fill out our contact form and click Send.